umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 The code in those steps was to showcase what not to do.
 {% endhint %}

 We will add a `RenderSiteMapUrlEntriesForChildren` helper which accepts a 'Parent Page' parameter as the starting point.
 Then we will find the children of this Parent Page and write out their sitemap entry.
-Finally we will call this same method again from itself.
+Finally, we will call this same method again from itself.

 1. Add the following code snippet below the `RenderSiteMapUrlEntry` helper in the XmlSiteMap Template: